xzxADIxzx/Join-and-kill-em-together/README.md

 * User interface
    * Lobby menu, player list and settings
    * Player indicators to help you find each other on the map
-   * Information about teammates: their health and rail charge
+   * Information about teammates: their health and railgun charge
    * List of public lobbies so you never get bored
    * Chat, in case you have no other means of communication
    * Interactive guide to help you understand the basics